 This website is an information and resources portal for those interested or involved in the implementation of the HEAR at an institutional level; those interested in the value of the HEAR for the student learning experience; and for employers that are interested in understanding and utilising the HEAR at a recruitment level or for the purposes of staff development.

-The Higher Education Academy (HEA) now provides the main support focus for the implementation and maintenance of the HEAR, working in partnership with the Centre for Recording Achievement (CRA), GuildHE, HESA, JISC, QAA and Universities UK.
+The Higher Education Academy (HEA) now provides the main support focus for the implementation and maintenance of the HEAR, working with the Centre for Recording Achievement (CRA), GuildHE, HESA, JISC, QAA and Universities UK.
 The HEAR relates to several areas of the HEA's work in leadership and strategy for learning and teaching, which you can read more about here.

 A formative and developmental role for the HEAR: these case studies have been developed by the Centre for Recording Achievement on behalf of the Higher Education Academy.
 Their purpose is to illustrate how a range of higher education institutions in the UK have approached the formative and developmental role of the Higher Education Achievement Report (HEAR).

 Westminster Briefing have published an article by Dr Erica Morris (Academic Lead, Higher Education Academy), 'The Higher Education Achievement Report: Distinguishing student experiences', which provides an overview of the HEAR, outlining how it can benefit both students and employers.

 The Bringing it all together: introducing the HEAR report seeks official endorsement from Universities UK and GuildHE for the Higher Education Achievement Report (HEAR) to be adopted sector-wide for students entering higher education in academic year 2012–13.
 Following extensive trialling and detailed consideration, the report clearly outlines the HEAR and the additional information it provides as something that is valued by institutions, students and employers.